-If you bring a new dog—puppy or adult—into your home, let it run loose and it soils the place, it’s not your dog’s fault, it’s yours.
+If you bring a new dog—puppy or adult—into your home, let it run loose, and it soils the place, it’s not your dog’s fault; it’s yours.

 Any dog needs to learn the rules of the home and where you want it to eliminate.
-The best practice is to establish a controlled process for your dog, making it nearly impossible to eliminate inside by accident.
+The best practice is establishing a controlled process for your dog, making it nearly impossible to eliminate inside by accident.
 As your dog learns the rules, it will earn more freedom over time.

 Generally, any dog that eliminates in the home needs to be housebroken—there is no such thing as a partially housetrained dog.
 Even after one accident—assuming it’s not a health issue—you are back to square one of housetraining.